jeremyrdavis/dddhexagonalworkshop-02/README.md

 # Workshop Workflow

-## Iteration 01: End to end DDD
+## Iteration 02: Adding Value Objects

-### DDD Concepts: Commands, Events, Aggregates, Domain Services, Repositories, Entities
+### DDD Concepts: Value Objects

 ### Overview

+### Overview
+In this iteration we will enhance the `Attendee` model by adding an address field.
+This will allow us to store more detailed information about each attendee.

 **Introduction:**
-In this iteration, we will cover the basics of Domain-Driven Design by implementing a basic workflow for registering a conference attendee.
-We will create the following DDD constructs:
-- Aggregate
-- Domain Service
-- Domain Event
-- Command
-- Adapter
-- Entity
+In this iteration, we will enhance the `Attendee` model by adding an address field.
+This will allow us to store more detailed information about each attendee.
-- Repository
+- Value Objects

 We will alss use the `Hexangonal Architecture`, or `Ports and Adapters` pattern to integrate with external systems, ensuring a clean separation of concerns.